SciAps/DART-SD410-manifest/README.md

 && m -j14 WITH_DEXPREOPT=true WITH_DEXPREOPT_PIC=true DEX_PREOPT_DEFAULT=nostripping | tee log.txt
 ```

+The above command may fail on a linker step.
+If so, just re-run the command on a single thread (below).

 ### Rebuilding (same as the previous command, but on a single thread | define TARGET as *chem200* or *ngx*)
 ```bash
 TARGET=ngx \